AaltoSciComp/secure-workflows/singularity_mysql/README.md

 #### First time

-Run `apptainer exec  mysql_workbench.sif mysql-workbench`.
+Run `singularity exec  mysql_workbench.sif mysql-workbench`.
 Quit workbench and edit the file in `~/.mysql/workbench/connections.xml` to set the root password for the connection to the database.

 Then run it again and query the test database e.g. with `SELECT * FROM people LIMIT 10;`.